PKUFlyingPig/MIT6.1600/docs/lab3.md

 a robust off-the-shelf authenticated transport protocol (SSH, TLS 1.3 with pre-shared keys, etc.).
-But since Bob has not taken 6.1600 yet, he cooked up his own scheme.
+But since Bob has not taken 6.1600 yet, he cooked up his own ad-hoc authentication protocol.

 Bob's server accepts requests from the network, where each request contains a password.
 Bob's